 - 99% of students receive financial aid.

-- Nursing Programs Offered: Salve Regina University includes finishing a senior thesis, a capstone project, and a course that prepares students to take the NCLEX.
+- Nursing Programs Offered: Salve Regina University includes finishing a senior thesis, a capstone project, and a course that prepares candidates to take the NCLEX.

 #4 Rhode Island College: